supaplextor/ExternalDB/README-android-developers.md

-Two main sections of code to consider, but first:
+# Two main sections of code to consider

 * This is a "skeleton" PoC app.
 * I'm unable to maintain the software.
 I'm quite out of touch with Java, and Android Studio and I are not friends.
 Android development for that matter alltogether.